mxfatih/shopsrus/README.md

 # ShopsRUs

-ShopsRUs is a demo project for a retail market to calculate discount and prepare invoice for the given BillId.
+ShopsRUs is a demo project for a retail market to calculate Discount and prepare Invoice for the given BillId.
+By sending the any currency, you can get Invoice or Discount data in any currency.

 # Development